 Don't worry about the exact procedures.
 You can either set up a webhost first or register a domain first.
 It doesnt matter.
 It may be hard to understand the logic.
 Here is the video of explaning how to get the above 3 steps done.

 Hope this helps.
-Let me know if otherwise :)posted 9 months ago
+Let me know if otherwise :)posted over 1 year ago

 Thank you for your help.
 I am in the process of them verifying my domain name then off to step 2.
 The video is a bit overwhelming so I think I'll just take it step by step.
-Your help has been invaluable.posted 9 months ago
+Your help has been invaluable.posted over 1 year ago

 Thank you everyone!
 It isn't finished but it is up and running.

-thank you @Taliscollection check out the Inspiration postposted 9 months ago
+thank you @Taliscollection check out the Inspiration postposted over 1 year ago